SaudAltamimi/technical-analysis-engine/docs/README_API.md

 # Using uvicorn directly
 uvicorn src.app.main:app --host 0.0.0.0 --port 8000 --reload

-# Or using the startup script
+# Or using make command
-python start_api.py
+make api
 ```

 ### 3. Access the API